robence/workflow/operation.md

 #### Issues
 While a task helps a developer, it is often just a tiny piece, one of the many.
 A developer can be easily overwhelmed by the number of tasks, the number of things one has to deliver.
-To get a clear view how each task connects to the others a hierarchy os desired.
+To get a clear view how each task connects to the others a hierarchy is desired.
 Tasks are organized into issues containing only a handful of items.
 Reducing complexity helps maintaining clear vision and keeping track of remaining objectives.